Learn how to spot the real signs of underwatering in houseplants, vegetables, and shrubs so you can fix stress early and avoid losing plants.

 The soil tells most of the story.
 With underwatering, the mix feels bone dry, often pulling away from the pot sides.
 With overwatering, it feels cool and damp, sometimes with a sour smell.

 Leaf texture is another clue.
 Underwatered leaves feel dry and papery.
-Overwatered leaves on plants like indoor pothos vines or thick leaved ZZ plants are soft, limp, and sometimes translucent.
+Overwatered leaves on plants like indoor pothos vines are soft, limp, and sometimes translucent.
+Thick leaved ZZ plants show the same soft flop when roots stay too wet.

 Roots respond differently too.
 Chronic overwatering leads to mushy, brown roots and issues like yellow pothos foliage.
 Underwatering gives dry, brittle roots that snap when bent.